Three Link

 Share:

-With what kind of restrictions can APS handle?
+What type of constraints can APS handle?

-• Material restrictions
+• Material Availability Constraints

-• Secondary restrictions
+• Secondary constraints

-• Stocks available in the current period;
+• Available inventory in the current period;

 • Purchase orders - already linked to suppliers;